Part I: Sexing Dendrobates tinctorius

 Although visually sexing dart frogs is by no means an exact science, by using the presented guidelines along with the experience that will come with time, an experienced dart frog keeper can make accurate predictions on the sex of the animals before they are sexually mature.
 Most of the time, raising young frogs together in a group will allow for easier selection of pairs (as you have more individuals to compare against each other), as well as presenting a greater chance of getting at least one male and one female.

-Next week's article will be part 2 of how to visually sex dart frogs, focusing on Dendrobates auratus, D. leucomelas, D. truncatus, Phyllobates sp., and Ranitomeya sp.
+Check out PART 2 of how to visually sex dart frogs, which focuses on Dendrobates auratus, D. leucomelas, D. truncatus, Phyllobates sp., and Ranitomeya sp.
 By following this guide, the user should be able to visually sex most of the common dart frogs in the hobby with practice.